BT-YH/college-marketplace/README.md

 This was a group project for my **CS360 database** class taken at *Gettysburg College* in _Fall 2023_.
 I hate to admit it, but my group (three people) really procrastinated and this whole site is put together within 48 hours...
-Lesson learned!
+Lesson learned:

 > Don't leave a semester-long project to the last days!